 In most cases temporary foreign workers are tied to the specific job and the specific employer.

 Despite the relatively high unemployment rates in Canada it is clear that Canadian employers heavily rely on internationally trained workers.
 That trend is likely to continue as baby-boomers retire, Canadian workforce ages and the number of young workers entering the work force is declining.

 Foreign workers need a work permit in order to take jobs in Canada (again, there are very few exceptions to this rule as well).
-Without LMO their applications for work permit would be refused.
-Therefore Canadian employers must secure LMO for them before foreign workers apply for their work permits and come to Canada to work.
+Without LMIA their applications for work permit would be refused.
+Therefore Canadian employers must secure LMIA for them before foreign workers apply for their work permits and come to Canada to work.

-Tens of thousands of LMO applications get approved and denied by ESDC every year.
+Tens of thousands of LMIA (LMO) applications get approved and denied by ESDC every year.